 The University publishes an Annual Security Report (this document) each year by October 1, as required by law.
-In 2020, due to COVID-19, the publication of this report was delayed; the US Department of Education extended the publication deadline for this report to December 31, 2020.
 The Annual Security Report includes a statistical report of certain crimes reported to have occurred on or around the UVM Campus and other property owned or controlled by the University for the three previous calendar years.
-Crime statistics for 2020, 2021, and 2022 are available in the ANNUAL CRIME STATISTICS: 2020 - 2022 section of this report; statistics begin on page 69.
+Crime statistics for 2021, 2022, and 2023 are available in the ANNUAL CRIME STATISTICS: 2021 - 2023 section of this report; statistics begin on page 65.